openwdl/wdl/SPEC.md

 ### Importing and Aliasing Structs

-When importing a WDL document, any `struct` definitions in that document are "copied" into the importing document.
+When importing a WDL document, any struct definitions in that document are "copied" into the importing document.
 This enables structs to be used by their name alone, without the need for any `namespace.` prefix.

-A document may import two or more `struct` definitions with the same name so long as they are all identical.
-To be identical, two `struct` definitions must have members with exactly the same names and types and defined in exactly the same order.
+A document may import two or more struct definitions with the same name so long as they are all identical.
+To be identical, two struct definitions must have members with exactly the same names and types and defined in exactly the same order.

-A `struct` may be imported with a different name using an `alias` clause of the form `alias <source name> as <new name>`.
+A struct may be imported with a different name using an `alias` clause of the form `alias <source name> as <new name>`.
 If two structs have the same name but are not identical, at least one of them must be imported with a unique alias.
-To alias multiple `Struct`s, simply add additional alias clauses to the `import` statement.
-If aliases are used for some `struct`s in an imported WDL but not others, the unaliased `struct`s are still imported under their original names.
+To alias multiple structs, simply add more alias clauses to the `import` statement.
+If aliases are used for some structs in an imported WDL but not others, the unaliased structs are still imported under their original names.

 <details>
 <summary>